 Hold flags will be placed on student accounts having past-due financial obligations and may be placed on student accounts for a variety of other reasons (e.g., transcripts incomplete, missing health form, degree-application delinquent).
-"Registration hold flags" are blocks that prevent future registrations and/or changes to existing course schedules.
-"Transcript hold flags" are blocks that prevent the release of transcripts to the student or any third party (school, employer, etc.).
-Once applied, financial hold flags (registration and transcript) may be cleared only by paying, in full, all previously incurred university expenses.
+Diplomas and official transcripts will not be issued until all financial obligations to Longwood have been paid or secured to the satisfaction of the university.
+Any unpaid balance will prevent future registration and will prevent the adding or web-dropping of classes.
+Note: Through the last day to drop a class, students may submit written/faxed "drop" requests (Course Schedule Change Forms) to the Office of the Registrar.
 For more information regarding the removal of non-financial hold flags, students are encouraged to contact the department(s) that posted the hold flag(s).